 In April 2006, the FASB issued FASB Staff Position No. FIN 46(R)-6 ("FSP FIN 46(R)-6"), which addresses how a reporting enterprise should determine the variability to be considered in applying FASB Interpretation No. 46, "Consolidation of Variable Interest Entities", as amended ("FIN 46(R)").
 The variability that is considered in applying FIN 46(R) affects the determination of (a) whether the entity is a variable interest entity, (b) which interests are variable interests in the entity and (c) which party, if any, is the primary beneficiary of the variable interest entity.
 That variability will affect any calculation of expected losses and expected residual returns, if such a calculation is necessary.
 FSP FIN 46(R)-6 provides additional guidance to consider for determining variability.
 FSP FIN 46(R)-6 is effective beginning the first day of the first reporting period beginning after June 15, 2006.
-We are currently in the process of evaluating the impact that the adoption of FSP FIN 46(R)-6 will have on our financial position, results of operations and cash flows.
+The adoption of FSP FIN 46(R)-6 has not had a significant impact on our financial position and results of operations.